-The Best Customers Go To Those Who Have Their Marketing Strategy Sharpened to a Fine Edge
+The Best Clients Go To Those Who Have Their Marketing Strategy Sharpened to a Fine Edge

 Marketing strategy is a big forest that you can easily get turned around and lost in.
-The good news is that after working with 100’s of Local Professionals & Contractors over 16 years, we know how to blaze a trail to what works.
+The good news is that after working with 100’s of Local Professionals over 16+ years, we know how to blaze a trail to what works.
 These are the 5 critical factors that our most successful Clients have in their marketing strategy…

 Where The Game Is Really Won